Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 The following examples show common scenarios using the `client` [created above](#create-a-conversationanalysisclient).

-### Extracting intents and entities from a conversation (Conversation Language Understanding)
+### Extract intents and entities from a conversation (Conversation Language Understanding)

 To analyze a conversation, you can call the `AnalyzeConversation()` method: